davybrion/companysite-dotnet/content/blog/2010-09-using-ruby-classes-in-c-with-ironruby.md

 #&lt;Order:0x000005c @customer=#&lt;Customer:0x0000056 @name='Davy Brion', @email='davy@gmail.com'&gt;, @discount=nil, @date=9/5/2010 22:36:14, @items=[#&lt;OrderItem:0x000005e @product=#&lt;Product:0x0000058 @name='product1', @price=50&gt;, @count=5&gt;, #&lt;OrderItem:0x0000060 @product=#&lt;Product:0x000005a @name='product2', @price=60&gt;, @count=5&gt;]&gt;
 </code>

-Not sure what you think of that, but i thought it was pretty impressive.
-I'd hoped that this would be possible, but i wasn't sure since most of the examples you see about IronRuby seem to be focused on using .NET types from Ruby code that is interpreted by IronRuby's interpreter.
-But given the flexibility that you have in Ruby when it comes to designing classes, i'm much more interested in using Ruby classes from C# code instead of the other way around.
+Not sure what you think of that, but I thought it was pretty impressive.
+I'd hoped that this would be possible, but I wasn't sure since most of the examples you see about IronRuby seem to be focused on using .NET types from Ruby code that is interpreted by IronRuby's interpreter.
+But given the flexibility that you have in Ruby when it comes to designing classes, I'm much more interested in using Ruby classes from C# code instead of the other way around.

 Let's go over some parts of the code...